 Why did it occur?
-A media and political system allowed false equivalencies to rule the day.
+A media and the political system allowed false equivalencies to rule the day.
 False equivalencies give plausibility to each side even if one side is provably wrong.
-False equivalencies encourage the one that mislead to maintain the status quo in their narrative.
+False equivalencies encourage the one that misleads to maintain the status quo in their narrative.

-Over the years the GOP have been successfully using a trick that works almost all of the times.
+Over the years the GOP has been successfully using a trick that works almost all of the times.
 They accuse the media of having a Liberal bias.
 They tell their base that the media and institutions of learning are Liberal biased.
-In doing so attacks on them by the media is perceived bay their base as a false liberal attack.
+In doing so attacks on them by the media is perceived by their base as a false liberal attack.

-During the healthcare debate, the traditional media made it seems like death panels, government takeover of healthcare, and throwing grandma over the cliff was an equivalent argument to the Democrats arguments for the Affordable Care Act, Obamacare.
+During the health care debate, the traditional media made it seem like death panels, government takeover of health care, and throwing grandma over the cliff was an equivalent argument to the Democrats arguments for the Affordable Care Act, Obamacare.
 Inasmuch as these were patently false, giving them equivalent weight in discussions gave the less informed American a ‘traditional media made’ plausible reason to accept a fallacy.